Why is sustainable development important?

 Political promises, climate policies and strategic alliances – we have them all and yet, global emissions are at an all-time high and our world is drowning in plastic.
 Sustainable development must overcome the following key challenges:

 Poor and/or well-off, women are still not given the equality that they are owed.
-Although we have strong female leaders all over the world like New Zealand PM Jacinda Ardern, recently retired German Chancellor Angela Merkel and the world’s youngest PM, Finland’s Sanna Marin, it is mostly and sadly symbolic.
-Women are still grossly underrepresented in political and business leadership roles, are subjected to sexual and physical violence even by intimate partners and the UN finds in 18 countries, husabnds can legally prohibit their wives from taking up employment!
-The list of gender discrepancy runs long and is long-running.
+Although we have strong female leaders worldwide like New Zealand PM Jacinda Ardern, recently retired German Chancellor Angela Merkel, and the world’s youngest PM, Finland’s Sanna Marin, it is primarily and sadly symbolic.
+Women are still grossly underrepresented in political and business leadership roles, are subjected to sexual and physical violence even by intimate partners and the UN finds in 18 countries, husbands can legally prohibit their wives from taking up employment!
+The list of gender discrepancies runs long and is long-running.
 Sanna Marin was pictured dancing at a private party earlier this month, and it offended many men, to the extent that she had to issue an official apology.
 How is that sustainable or development?
 We say, dance and let dance.

 Clean Water and Sanitation

 Regardless of financial and gender identities, ALL humans require water.
 We are living through a water crisis unlike anything we have ever experienced and according to the WWF, over a billion people lack access to water and almost 2.5 billion are at high risk of contracting water-borne diseases like cholera, due to insufficient sanitation.
 Safe and affordable drinking water for all by 2030 is the UN’s goal and to ensure that, the world must check its increasing aridity NOW.
 As current estimates stand, 2 out of 3 people will face water shortages by 2025.
 It is not surprising with the amount of marine plastic pollution we have indulged in, but it’s surprising that we aren’t stopping still.